 Riga for outdoor enthusiasts

 Latvia’s capital is a very green city.
-You can stroll along the Daugava River or through one of the beautiful parks in the city.
+You can explore Riga by strolling along the Daugava River or through one of the beautiful parks in the city.
 Make sure to check out the Bastejkalna park (Bastion Hill) along the canal.
 It marks where the location of the Old Town.
 There you’ll find romantic flowers banks, water features and tall trees that provide shade and add to the atmosphere.
 It was here that they shot an episode of the television show The Bachelor.

 Similarly, you can also stroll the Esplanade Park a little further north.
 You can admire the nearby Nativity Cathedral, the National Art Museum and the Latvian Art Academy.
 After checking out the Art Nouveau district, stop by the Kronvalda Park.
 Here, on these former hunting grounds, you’ll find a roller skating ring, a dancing fountain and a Chinese pagoda.